Marcel Jacob

-Marcel Karl Jacob (30 January 1964 – 21 July 2009), professionally known as Marcel Jacob, was a Swedish musician, best known as the founder, chief songwriter, and bassist of the hard rock band Talisman.
+Marcel Karl Jacob (30 January 1964 – 21 July 2009) was a Swedish musician, best known as the founder, chief songwriter, and bassist of the hard rock band Talisman.
 For a brief period, he also played in the band Europe and with Yngwie Malmsteen.
-Jacob was also a skilled lead guitarist, occasionally playing guitar solos on albums where he felt the guitarist didn't perform to his standards.
+Jacob was also a skilled lead guitarist, occasionally playing guitar solos on albums where he felt the guitarist did not perform to his standards.

-It has been reported that Jacob's birth name was Marcus Jacobsson, something he dismissed in an interview.
-This is supported by the fact that his sister Emeli also uses the last name Jacob and not Jacobsson.

 Biography

 In 1978, Jacob formed the band Rising Force together with guitarist Yngwie Malmsteen.
 Three years later Jacob joined the band Force, which later changed its name to Europe, replacing John Levén, who took Jacob's place in Rising Force.
 During his time in Force, Jacob wrote the song "Black Journey Through My Soul" together with vocalist Joey Tempest.
 The song was eventually included on Europe's second album Wings of Tomorrow, retitled "Scream of Anger".
 After spending three months in Force, Jacob traded places with John Levén again, who apparently had issues with Malmsteen.
 In 1985, Jacob returned to Malmsteen's band to play on the album Marching Out and parts of the following US tour.
 He left the band in November 1985 due to issues with Yngwie's management and in 1986 he toured with jazz-rock band Wasa Express.

 In 1987, Jacob played on the album Total Control, the first solo album released by Europe guitarist John Norum.
 Jacob also re-used demo tracks from his pre-Yngwie band Power for several of the songs included on that album, including the Swedish hit single "Let Me Love You".
 Two years later he formed the band Talisman together with vocalist Jeff Scott Soto.
 Throughout the years Talisman was Jacob's major effort and the band released several studio and live albums until 2007.

 In 1989 Jacob was back in the USA, auditioned for Dio and played on Jeff Scott Soto's other band Eyes's debut.

 In 1992, Jacob played on a song with Lion's Share, "Nothing's Free", which was included on a Belgian compilation and in 1993 he was guest musician on ex-Candlemass singer Thomas Vikström's solo album If I Could Fly.